JimY233/News_Analyzer_APP/README.md

 Clean db functions to db.py (already create db.py but functions in app.py have not been clean up totally)

 To be done:
-Continue to be consistent with REACT, especially nlp part(upload sentiment, search show sentiment)
 nlp function: translate and so on
-doc type allowed to upload
+doc type allowed to upload to database
-Delete files

 ### Tested using postman
 **Login and signup**